This is a named option in the Physics M.S.

 Program Resources

 Students are encouraged to attend Graduate School sponsored Professional Development events and participate in Graduate School Professional Development resources, such as the Individual Development Plan (IDP).
+The MSPQC program is affiliated with the Wisconsin Quantum Institute (WQI), the home for quantum science and engineering at UW-Madison.
+Students also have access to professional development opportunities through UW–Madison’s membership in the Chicago Quantum Exchange, the National Science Foundation’s Quantum Leap Challenge Institute, HQAN, and the Department of Energy’s Q-NEXT Center.

-M.S. in Physics - Quantum Computing
+MS in Physics - Quantum Computing

-Quantum Computing Faculty
+Quantum Computing Physics Faculty

-Shimon Kolkowitz, Assistant Professor
+Elio Konig, Assistant Professor

-Alex Levchenko, Associate Professor
+Alex Levchenko, Professor

-Robert McDermott, Professor
+Robert McDermott, Roeske Professor of Physics

-Mark Saffman, Professor
+Mark Saffman, Johannes Rydberg Professor

 Maxim Vavilov, Professor

-Thad Walker, Professor
+Thad Walker, Vilas Distinguished Achievement Professor

-Deniz Yavuz, Professor
+Deniz Yavuz, Professor, MSPQC Director

 Quantum Computing Administration